Chance HOLLAND, et

 combinations thereof from cutin-containing plant matter includes

-obtaining cutin from the cutin-containing plant matter and adding
+obtaining cutin from the cutin-containing plant matter and

-isolate the cutin-derived monomers, oligomers, esters, or
+the solvent to isolate the cutin-derived monomers, oligomers,

-combinations thereof.
-The resulting cutin-derived monomers,
+esters, or combinations thereof.
+The resulting cutin-derived

-oligomers, esters, or combinations thereof can comprise one or
+monomers, oligomers, esters, or combinations thereof can

 Image available on "Original document"